brianrobles204/Music-Integration/README.md

-Music Integration Extension
+Music Integration Extension <br/>
-Integrate your music with the Gnome Shell.
+Integrate your music with the Gnome Shell.<br/>

-This extension listens to Dbus MPRIS and automatically looks for players.
+This extension listens to Dbus MPRIS and automatically looks for players.<br/>
-It automatically adds an icon to the Gnome panel when it finds a music player; you have access to basic controls there.
+It automatically adds an icon to the Gnome panel when it finds a music player; you have access to basic controls there.<br/>
-It will also notify you when the song changes, and you can also control the player through the notifications and message tray.
+It will also notify you when the song changes, and you can also control the player through the notifications and message tray.<br/>
 Either option is configurable.

 To install:
 1. Download and extract.
-2. Put the folder <pre>music-integration@brianrobles204</pre> in <pre>~/.local/share/gnome-shell/extensions/</pre>
+2. Put the folder '''music-integration@brianrobles204''' in '''~/.local/share/gnome-shell/extensions/'''
 3. As root, put org.gnome.shell.extensions.musicintegration.gschema.xml in /usr/share/glib-2.0/schemas/
 4. As root, in terminal, run: # glib-compile-schemas /usr/share/glib-2.0/schemas/
 5. Restart the shell (Alt+F2, enter r, press enter) or log out and in.